Krozark/simulazoo/logbook.md

 The configuration file will consist of a set of species names, each associated with the components that compose it, and a list of entity of this species to create with their attributes.

+See `config.json` for an example of config file.